zsliu98/GOC-VRPTW/README.md

     - chromo.py: chromosome, where route(gene) in
     - route.py: route(gene)
     - constant.py: all constant used in genetic algorithm
-    - test.py: read the best route from `save_dir` and present it

 ## Parameter Statement
 Here only introduce the parameters in main.py, not parameters in PGA/constant.py.